sculptor/sculptor/README.md

 Maven Modules
 ---------------

+* `devtools`

+  Folder with projects used for local development, e.g. `eclipse-mirror` with the local Eclipse p2 repository mirror.

 * `releng`

   Folder with projects used by release engineering, e.g. `sculptor-parent` with the parent POM used by the other modules or `sculptor-distribution` with profiles used for building the Sculptor distribution.